2023 India Leadership Journey

 “This is a unique journey where the focus is on inner transformation as a leader, so that we can understand ourselves better and, in the process, drive systemic change.
 It has not only helped me assess strengths and areas for improvement in my work, but also to introspect on how to be an empathetic and effective leader, focusing on the ‘self’ as well as ‘others’.
 The program has enabled me to interact with women leaders from all across the health sector in India.
 Sharing this experience together has helped us understand our common struggles, celebrate our achievements, and build a sense of community and a stronger commitment to working for equitable health systems and better health outcomes. ” — SAPNA KEDIA, Technical Specialist at International Center for Research on Women (ICRW)

-Apply Now for 2023 India Journey
+Application Window Now Closed for 2023 India Journey

 Hear from the Alumnae